tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LP-07-Stu_Playing_With_Neurons.md

-### 7. Students Do: Playing With Neurons (20 min)
+### 7. Students Do: Playing With Neurons (15 min)

-In this activity, students will use TensorFlow Playground to create neural nets to classify the remaining two sets of data.
+In this activity, students will use TensorFlow Playground to create neural nets to classify the remaining two sets of data, "exclusive or" and "spiral."

 ### Files